-week 7 Lorenz to Van Gogh; Diffusion confusion
+week 7 Lorenz to Van Gogh; Diffusion confusion (not included in the final)

 (1) Conclusion of the finite groups part of the course: Lorenz flow desymmetrization: if the system is nonlinear, its symmetry reduction is not easy.

 (2) So far, everything was finite and compact.
 Next: two distinct ways of going infinite: (a) discrete translations, exemplified by deterministic diffusion and space groups of week 8, and (b) continuous Lie groups, exemplified by rotations of week 9.